Sociedade Esportiva Pauferrense

-Sociedade Esportiva Pauferrense, commonly known as Pauferrense, is a Brazilian football club based in Pau dos Ferros, Rio Grande do Norte state.
+Sociedade Esportiva Pauferrense, commonly known as Pauferrense, was a Brazilian football club based in Pau dos Ferros, Rio Grande do Norte state.
 They competed in the Série C once.

 History

 The club was founded on May 1, 1995.
 They competed in the Série C in 1996, when they were eliminated in the Second Stage of the competition.

 Stadium

 Sociedade Esportiva Pauferrense play their home games at Estádio Nove de Janeiro.
-The stadium has a maximum capacity of 10,000 people.
+The stadium has a maximum capacity of 2,000 people.